san-sei/documents/content/en/docs/for_business_users/activate_account_by_contactless_card.md

 ![alt](/images/vendor/UserPanel/2-card.png)

-1. Click on the Register your card button and then click on Register button in new tab.
+1. Click on the **Register your card** button and then click on **Tap your card activate** in new tab.

    ![alt](/images/vendor/UserPanel/3-card.png)

 2. Your card is successfully detected.

-3. Set a PIN based on on the PIN Complexity of your organization or press Skip button to activate it with a random PIN.
+3. Set a PIN based on on the PIN Complexity of your organization or press **Skip** button to activate it with a random PIN.

    ![alt](/images/vendor/UserPanel/4-card.png)